I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportgetassociateddeviceextension.md

 ## -remarks
 <p>The miniport driver of a child device can call this function to obtain a description of its parent through the parent's device extension.</p>

-<p>The miniport driver of a child device can call this function to obtain a description of its parent through the parent's device extension.</p>

 ## -requirements
 <table>
 <tr>